github-modules/cool-story-repo/readme.md

-# 😎 cool-story-repo
+# 😎 cool story, repo

-> Find out a lot about a GitHub repo using a single request to GitHub's GraphQL API
+> Find out a lot about a GitHub repository with a single request to GitHub's GraphQL API

 Included so far: